-Insert Fig. 5 about here.
+Insert Fig. 6 about here.

-The maximum temperature difference occurs at drive ratio equals 3%, but the performance is another key parameter.
-Therefore, a drive ratio equals 2 % is chosen and to account for the driver abilities to provide that drive ratio.
+The maximum temperature difference occurs at drive ratio equals 3%, but the performance is another key parameter and we considered factors shown in table 2.
+Therefore, a drive ratio equals 2 % is chosen to improve the performance and to account for the driver abilities to provide that drive ratio.

 4.3 Stack Position

 The input acoustic signal changes with a sine wave, so the temperature distribution is also changed.
-The temperature difference gives a peak value at a normalized stack position, Xsn = 0.25 as shown in Fig. 6a, although the performance is maximum at a normalized stack position, Xsn = 0.3 as shown in Fig. 6b.
-The values of temperature differences at normalized stack positions from 0.25 to 0.3 do not change with a sensible change, so a normalized stack position equals 0.3 is chosen.
+The temperature difference gives a peak value at a normalised stack position, Xsn = 0.25 as shown in Fig. 7a, although the performance is maximum at a normalised stack position, Xsn = 0.3 as shown in Fig. 7b.
+The values of temperature differences at normalised stack positions from 0.25 to 0.3 do not change with a sensible change, so a normalised stack position equals 0.3 is chosen.

-Insert Fig. 6 about here.
+Insert Fig. 7 about here.